AskdataHQ/askdata/README.md

 ## What is Askdata:

+Askdata is a platform that allows users to interact with data through natural language, thus making accessing data as simple as searching for a restaurant on Google.
+Askdata makes its technology available to large national and international customers and is supported by Y Combinator, the prestigious Californian accelerator.

 Askdata is a platform designed to enable anyone, regardless of the level of technical knowledge, to harness the power of data (big and small).
-Ssers leverage Askdata to explore, query, visualize, and share data from any data sources.
-Their work in turn enables anybody in their team to use the data.
+Users leverage Askdata to explore, query, visualize, and share data from any data source.
+Our work enables anybody in business teams to use the data.
 Every day, thousands of users around the world use Askdata to share insights and make data-driven decisions.

 ### Askdata features: